A rural road in Kitui County, Eastern Province, Kenya. Villages are remote and far from paved roads.

-- About 800 families live in the village.
+- About 800 families live in a vilage.
 Which is more of a region than a population center.

-- Medical: there is a general hospital in Kitui, a dispensary at the primary school and traditional Kamba healers in the village.
+- Medical: there is a general hospital in Kitui, a dispensary at some of the primary schools and traditional Kamba healers in the village.

 - The main economic way of life in the village is subsistence farming.
-The small enterprises mentioned above are a way to translate a surplus of one item into a balanced diet or to get a little cash to purchase clothing or pay school fees.
 Other work for pay is “jua kali” (Swahili for “hot sun work”)skilled or unskilled labor that means working under a hot sun, examples of it are masonry and fetching water.

 Staple foods in this area are bananas, eggs, ugali (polenta made from finely ground white cornmeal), rice and sukuma wiki (collard greens).
 Other foods which are common include onions, tomatoes, chicken (kuku).
 In Kenya there is a swahili term “kienyeji” which means regional specialty.
 It varies from region to region based on what foods are readily available.
 The kienyeji for Kitui region is muthokoi (Maize mixed with beans and or beans or peas then boiled).

 Challenges facing rural villages in Africa: